biometry/APES/R/R80-solvingProblems.md

 ---
 layout: page
-title: Solving problems
+title: Solving problems and getting help
 category: r
 ---

-Solving R problems and getting help
 ===

 ## Help, I don't know how to do a certain thing in R